 The coronavirus pandemic has hit women much harder than men.
 It has unfortunately furthered this gap.
-According to the National Women’s Law Center, 100% of the jobs lost in December belonged to women.
-The Law Center reported that women lost more than 150,000 jobs in December.
+According to the National Women’s Law Center, women lost more than 150,000 jobs in December.
 On the other hand, men gained 16,000 jobs in the same time period.
 Again, African American and Latina women have been impacted more than white women.
 And working moms of all backgrounds have been hurt by the pandemic.

 The EEOC takes pay discrimination very seriously.
 According to their website, the EEOC recently achieved the following results: